WardBeullens/ThesisCode/README.md

 - common/ : Contains code which is used by all 3 algorithms such as field arithmetic.
 This folder also contains code for running and timing the algorithms in the "main.c" file.
 - UOVClassic/ : Contains code for the implementation of UOV, with Petzold's method of reducing the size of the public key
-- UOVTinF2/ : Contains the implementation for a version of UOV with public and private keys over F_2, but with signatures in an extension field of F_2
+- LUOV/ : Contains the implementation for a version of UOV with public and private with coeficients in F_2, but lifted to a large extension field of F_2
 - UOVHash : Contains the implementation for a version of UOV which reduced the public key size by using techniques from hash based crypto

 ## Choosing parameters: